ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 - **DNS_DOMAIN_ID**: The ID of DNS domain.
 Required.
 - **--all**: Purging all cached files.
 This option is mutually exclusive with *--file*.
 - **--file**: Granularly remove one or more files by specifying URLs.
 This option is mutually exclusive with *--all*.
-- **--tag**: Granularly remove one or more files by the associated Cache-Tag (enterprise plan only).
+- **--tag**: Granularly remove one or more files by the associated Cache-Tag (Enterprise plan only).
 This option is mutually exclusive with *--all*.
-- **--host**: Granularly remove one or more files by specifying the host (enterprise plan only).
+- **--host**: Granularly remove one or more files by specifying the host (Enterprise plan only).
 This option is mutually exclusive with *--all*.
-- **--prefix**: Granularly remove one or more files by a prefix (enterprise plan only).
+- **--prefix**: Granularly remove one or more files by a prefix (Enterprise plan only).
 This option is mutually exclusive with *--all*.
 - **-f, --force**: Purging all cached files without prompting for confirmation.
 - **-i, --instance**: Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.
 - **--output**: Specify output format, only JSON is supported now.